mateuszklimek/datametrics/README.md

 **What would you be measuring and alerting on*?

 On Celery tasks side
-- requests HTTP errors and response time (both from external API's and Graphite.
-I would start with sending those to grafana and making dashboard for those logs there.
+- requests HTTP errors and response time (both from external API's and Graphite) I would start with sending those to grafana and making dashboard for those logs there.

 On Grafana side